 This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.
 In particular, some of the symbols are not rendered correctly.

 You might prefer to read the PDF version.

 Chapter 5 Cellular Automatons

-This chapter presents experiments Steven Wolfram performed in the 1980s, showing that some cellular automatons display surprisingly complicated behavior, including the ability to perform arbitrary computations.
+This chapter presents experiments Stephen Wolfram performed in the 1980s, showing that some cellular automatons display surprisingly complicated behavior, including the ability to perform arbitrary computations.

 I discuss implications of these results, and at the end of the chapter I suggest methods for implementing CAs efficiently in Python.

 The code for this chapter is in chap05.ipynb in the repository for this book.
 More information about working with the code is in Section ??.

 Cellular automatons1 are governed by rules that determine how the state of the cells changes over time.